NatanHerzog/statics-matlab/CHAPTER-5/ch5_overview.md

 - Systems of equations in matrix form
 - Systems of equations in symbolic form
-- Introduction to for loops when we reach for loops (function of theta)
+- Introduction to for loops